jkzorz/SituSeq/README.md

 *can we use nanopore basecalling to remove barcodes and primers?*

+*barcdoe seems to be ~83-87 bp based on blast hits, don't know if this also includes primer or not*

 *need to decide if using the actual primer sequence, or just cutting off the number of base pairs?
 Also need to optimize filtering length*

 ```